 - The

-element requires torsional inputs G and J - The
+elasticBeamColumnelement requires torsional inputs G and J - The

-element requires at least one of its sections to have torsional stiffness GJ (so that the element can invert basic flexibility), otherwise the element uses a default torsional stiffness of GJ/L=1e10 - The
+forceBeamColumnelement requires at least one of its sections to have torsional stiffness GJ (so that the element can invert basic flexibility), otherwise the element uses a default torsional stiffness of GJ/L=1e10 - The

-element does not need torsional stiffness to form its basic stiffness, so this element is the best bet to completely neglect torsion
+dispBeamColumnelement does not need torsional stiffness to form its basic stiffness, so this element is the best bet to completely neglect torsion

-elements should do the trick, but the elastic section requires GJ as well.
+An elastic section with dispBeamColumn elements should do the trick, but the elastic section requires GJ as well.
 Aaaccck!

 Living in the force-based-element-centric world of OpenSees, I never considered not having torsion in the section when I wrote the elastic section.
 The force-based element needs torsion, so all frame elements must need it, right?

 Fortunately, there’s a way forward that does not require modifying C++ code.
-Use a sectionAggregator
+Use a sectionAggregator with elastic materials assigned to the P, Mz, and My force-deformation relationships, then put these sections in dispBeamColumn elements.
+For example, with the beams B1, B2, B3, and B4.

 # Instead of this...